aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/freedom2hear-platform.md

 - **Designed core experiences**: onboarding, moderation hub, reporting, account tiers and admin tools.
 - Led **UX research and competitive analysis** to inform solutions.
 - Defined **key user types and workflows** using insights from Sales and Client Success teams.
-- Created a unified **design system for product and marketing**, with accessibility baked in.
+- Directed creative execution for **brand, marketing, demo, and sales enablement materials**.
 - Built a new **product demo** experience to support Sales and reduce dev dependencies.
 - **Managed and mentored designers**, providing direction and supporting their professional growth.

 ![Content Moderation Platform](/case-studies/freedom2hear/dashboard.png)